rolandzwaga/eligius/README.md

 - To install first get Yarn: https://yarnpkg.com
 - Then open up a command prompt in the project root and run 'yarn'
 - Use 'yarn test' to run the unit tests (tests use karma and jasmine)
-- Use 'yarn build-example-1' to build the example project
-- Use 'yarn build' to create a production library bundle (written as library.min.js to ./lib directory)
+- Use 'yarn build' to create a production library bundle (written as library.min.js to ./dist directory)
-- Use 'yarn dev-build' to create a development library bundle (written as library.js to ./lib directory)
+- Use 'yarn dev-build' to create a development library bundle (written as library.js to ./dist directory)
 - Use 'yarn full-build' to create production and development bundle
 - Use 'yarn dev' to create a watcher that creates a dev build after each save